BjornFrierPedersen/it_sikkerhed_notes/_content/dictionary.md

 This dictionary contains explanations of common abbreviations found in the cybersecurity field, organized alphabetically.

 ## A
+- **ABAC**: Attribute-Based Access Control - A flexible access control model where authorization decisions are made based on attributes associated with users, resources, actions, and environment rather than just roles.
+Allows for fine-grained access control using policies that evaluate these attributes.
+- **AccountController**: A controller class in ASP.NET MVC applications that typically handles user account management functionalities such as login, registration, password management, and user profile operations.
+- **ActionResult**: In ASP.NET MVC, a return type for controller action methods that represents the result of an action method and determines how the response is sent to the client.
+Examples include ViewResult, JsonResult, and RedirectResult.
+- **AdminFunctionality**: A commonly used term for a controller action or feature that provides administrative capabilities in an application, often requiring elevated privileges and robust access control.
+- **AllowAnonymous**: An attribute in ASP.NET used to specify that authorization is not required for a controller or action method, allowing unauthenticated access even when authorization is enabled application-wide.
 - **AAD**: Additional Authenticated Data - Data that is authenticated but not encrypted in authenticated encryption schemes like AES-GCM.
 - **ACK**: Acknowledgment - A signal passed between communicating processes or computers to signify receipt of a message.
 - **AESGCM**: Advanced Encryption Standard Galois/Counter Mode - A widely used authenticated encryption algorithm combining AES encryption with the GCM mode.